Table of Contents Show

 Your buyer’s agent can help you through the process without paying a dime.
 These are many items, including sorting through listings, crafting an offer, compiling your board application, and helping you prepare for your interview in the case of a co-op purchase.

 Selecting a buyer’s or seller’s real estate agent, with a plethora to choose from, is challenging.
 But, venerable agents have proven their staying power.
 They know how to close a deal and have mutual respect for the players in the process.

-It is also important to remember that your agent earns his or her entire living based solely on commissions.
+It is also important to remember that your agent earns their entire living based solely on commissions.
 Therefore, you should expect them to provide top-notch service, including answering your questions and not rushing you off the phone.
-However, it would help if you respected his or her time, too.
+However, it would help if you respected their time, too.